ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

 	payload text NULL,
 	CONSTRAINT reptest_pk PRIMARY KEY (id)
 );
+ALTER TABLE multimaster.reptest OWNER TO traktor_arbiter;
 ```

+**Tables in replication MUST be owned by the TRAKTOR user, like traktor_arbiter in this example, to be added to the PUBLICATION.
+If there is a less intrusive way, please let me know.**

 ### Managing the Replicaset
 To add or remove tables from replication, they first must be added or removed from the Replicaset via API: